 Rome’s roughly 1000 churches are art galleries in and of themselves.
 Easily accessible and absolutely free.

 Pick your favorite artist and create an itinerary around them.
 An excellent example is a painter Caravaggio.
 This artist is famous for his use of a painting technique called chiaroscuro, the contrast between light and darkness.

 Paintings of S Peter and S Paul can be found in the Cerasi Chapel of Santa Maria del Popolo.

 Making your way toward the heart of the historic center, you can find the entire Saint Matthew chapel in S Luigi Francese, painted by Caravaggio.

 In between these two churches is another church Santi Apostoli which boasts the famous Madonna del Pelegrini, also by Caravaggio.
 The same can be done for artists like Michelangelo and for Raphael, amongst others.

 This is one of the best free things to do in Rome!

 The section closest to the Roman center is now the public park of the Appia Antica.
-Along these basalt stone-paved roads you can discover and explore the tomb of Cecilia Matella, the Quo Vadis church and the Circus of Maxentius, and several Christian and Jewish catacombs.
+Along these basalt stone-paved roads, you can discover and explore the tomb of Cecilia Martella, the Quo Vadis church and the Circus of Maxentius, and several Christian and Jewish catacombs.